hwaipy/InteractionFreePy/docs/source/spec.md

 ## Topology

 **InteractionFree** frame currently supports star structure.
 There is one and only one center node called Broker that takes TCP connections from all clients (called Worker).
-Thus, the net address of the server should be reachable for all clients.
+Thus, the net address of the service should be reachable for all clients.

 ## Transport